cockroachdb/cockroachdb-cloudformation/README.md

 When you are finished using the cluster, you should delete it so AWS does not continue to charge you.

 You can learn how to do that [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-delete-stack.html).

-*Note: in this version (not ready for general use until [#10](https://github.com/nstewart/cockroachdb-cloudformation/issues/10) is fixed, you'll have to go into the EC2 console and manually delete the volumes that Kubernetes created.*

-The GA version of this template will handle this for you automatically.